Alex Ferguson: Charitable work

 After retiring from managing Manchester United in 2013, Ferguson continued to serve as an ambassador and director for the club.
-In October 2024, it was announced that at the end of the season he will leave his official role as club ambassador.
+In October 2024, it was announced that at the end of the season he would leave his official role as club ambassador.

 As well as having an ambassadorial role at Manchester United and other public speaking and charity engagements in retirement, he is a long-term patron of his childhood team Harmony Row, including a successful campaign for the club to have new facilities (they are now based at Braehead).

 In July 2025 Ferguson was announced as an official ambassador for the Glasgow‑based dementia charity Playlist for Life, which promotes the use of personally meaningful music in dementia care.
 The appointment formalised several years of support for the organisation, including fundraising activities and public advocacy.
 In 2024 he had shared a personal “playlist of his life” on BBC Breakfast to mark National Playlist Day, encouraging others to create their own therapeutic playlists.